- What happens if students/faculty/staff have a problem abroad?

 Immigration status, which does not always include a visa, is different per country around the world.
-Germany, for example, students complete an immigration check after arrival in country while students going to Japan are required to have a Visa sticker in their official passport before departing the U.S. Visas, or other immigration preparations, can take several weeks to two months to complete.
-The IPS office will supply an formal letters or documentation to support your application as a student traveler however the office does not secure visas for participants.
+Germany, for example, students complete an immigration check after arrival in country while students going to Japan are required to have a visa before departing the U.S. Visas, or other immigration documents, can take several weeks to two months to complete.
+The IPS office will supply any needed formal letters or documentation to support your application as a student traveler, however the office does not secure visas for participants.
 There are many online visa agencies that can provide the instructions and forms needed for your travel and most international universities and study abroad organizations will provide information to assist you in this process.
-All study abroad participants are required to submit proof from their international universities or study abroad organizations stating if they "do" or "do not" need a visa.
+If a student does not need a visa, they will be required to submit proof from their international universities or study abroad organizations stating.

 How do I start a Study Abroad Application?